 National Competition Showcases Cutting-Edge Technologies Addressing Some of the Greatest Challenges Facing Cities

-Austin, TX – Today, Good Call was announced as the winner of the Mayor’s Matchup Civic Tech Pitch Competition at South By Southwest (SXSW).
+Austin, TX – Today, ReThink was announced as the winner of the Mayors’ Matchup Civic Tech Pitch Competition at South By Southwest (SXSW).
 Each year at SXSW, the United States Conference of Mayors (USCM) helps organize a competition with entrepreneurs and innovators promoting new ideas and technologies to address major city challenges.
-The winner of the event is awarded a $10,000 prize and is invited to pitch their technology to hundreds of mayors at the USCM Annual Meeting, which will take place later this year in Reno, NV.
+This year, thanks to Tubbs Ventures, the winner was awarded a $100,000 prize.
+ReThink will now go on to pitch their technology to hundreds of mayors at the USCM Annual Meeting, which will take place later this year in Columbus, OH.
 The event serves as the finale to the Civic I/O Mayors’ Summit at SXSW.

-Good Call was one of six companies competing for the $10,000 prize.
+ReThink was one of six companies competing for the $100,000 prize.

-Nearly 20 mayors from across the country convened in Austin for SXSW and participated in the Civic I/O Mayors’ Summit.
+Mayors from across the country convened in Austin with Mayor Kirk Watson for SXSW and participated in the Civic I/O Mayors’ Summit.
 The summit features interactive discussions to empower local leaders to use emerging technologies to tackle cities’ biggest challenges.
 In addition to the summit, mayors took part in several SXSW interactive panels.
-The topics included disinformation, gender equity, and tech startups.